Senior Teaching Specialist

 I was awarded a leave from the college to design a writing intensive, multidisciplinary freshman seminar on the resource of water.
 "Water, Water, Everywhere?
 Investigating and Protecting Our Life Source.”
 The seminar integrates field work, texts, film, and guest speakers from both the arts and the environmental sciences, and each student creates a digital story about a water resource topic of their choosing, which features a first person interview with a relevant expert.
 Through support from the college I've developed a seminar website which features the students’ digital stories.

-My collaboration with colleague Catherine Solheim (Family Social Sciences) has led me to the Mekong River in northern Thailand, where we interviewed community members about how their cultural traditions and ways of living are being impacted by globalization and climate change.
-For more information about our upcoming learning abroad session in northern Thailand, "Global Change, Environment, and Families" You can also view our digital story, "Mekong Mosaic"
+My collaboration with colleague Catherine Solheim (Family Social Sciences) led me to the Mekong River in northern Thailand, where we interviewed community members about how their cultural traditions and ways of living are being impacted by globalization and climate change, and brought two cadres of students for learning abroad.
+For more information about our learning abroad course in northern Thailand, "Global Change, Environment, and Families" You can also view our digital story, "Mekong Mosaic"

 The over-arching goal of my teaching and learning is to foster the role of the humanities in helping people envision more just and sustainable ways of living.
 I collaborate with artists, scientists, and community members to provide students with models of how people are using their academic knowledge as well as their creative passions in order to help us move toward more interdependent, environmentally sustainable societies.
 An example is partnering with The New York Times to bring in Pulitzer prize winning photographer Ozier Muhammad to present his photographs from his coverage of Haiti after the earthquake.
 For news article.